emilianoyoung/ai/_posts/_archive/2019-12-17-artificial-intelligence-and-machine-learning-can-be-the-backbones-of-a-drug-launch-playbook.md

 ---
 category: news
 title: "Artificial intelligence and machine learning can be the backbones of a drug launch playbook"
-excerpt: "Artificial intelligence and machine learning help Internet search ...
-Once a patient starts the treatment, keeping them on the therapy according to the regimen improves the patients’ outcome.
-Our algorithm identifies candidate patient profiles to improve ..."
+excerpt: "Once a patient starts the treatment, keeping them on the therapy according to the regimen improves the patients’ outcome.
+Our algorithm identifies candidate patient profiles to improve patient persistence and compliance which are sent to nurse educators or other patient engagement programs.
+Artificial intelligence and machine learning can be ..."
 publishedDateTime: 2019-12-17T09:59:00Z
 sourceUrl: https://www.statnews.com/2019/12/17/ai-machine-learning-drug-launch-playbook/
 type: article